ChiamakaEzeoke/Django-REST/README.md

 This project is implemented to create a simple API with ID, name and date created.
 With this project, you can perform the following:
 - View created APIs in JSON format
-- Use the POST method to add to the APIs through an API URL '/add'
+- Use the POST method to add to the APIs through an API URL 'localhost/add'

-##Features
+## Features
 - Django
 - Django REST framework

-##Result
+## Result

 - Step 1: Create a virtual environment with the following command: